-There are four classical methods of biblical exegesis, i.e. interpretation used by the rabbis and Jewish scholars in reading the Hebrew bible, the Tanach.
-These four methods together are called Pardes, and are listed as follows: Peshat, Remez, Drash, and Sod.
+There are four classical methods of biblical exegesis, i.e., interpretation used by the rabbis and Jewish scholars in reading the Hebrew Bible, the Tanach.
+These four methods together are called Pardes and are listed as follows: Peshat, Remez, Drash, and Sod.
 They can be remembered by their acrostic PRDS (pronounced paradise).
-Peshat is the only one of the four methods that interprets the text at face value, focusing mostly on linear interpretation.
-It is considered to be the most straightforward and commonly applied method for reading and understanding the bible.
-The other three methods, including Drash look at hidden meanings within the text to discover moral, ritual, and spiritual purposes.
+Peshat is the only one of the four methods that interpret the text at face value, focusing mostly on linear interpretation.
+It is the most straightforward and commonly applied method for reading and understanding the Bible.
+The other three methods, including Drash, look at hidden meanings within the text to discover moral, ritual, and spiritual purposes.
 Sod looks at the deep mystic, religious meanings construed from the text.
 These four methods were often used in correlation with each other.

 The word Midrash comes from the Hebrew root Drash, which means to “study” or “investigate.”[v]
 It is also the root of the word Derasha, which means “homily” or “sermon.”
 The first five books of the Tanach are called the Torah or Chumash, and mean ‘law’ or ‘instruction.’
 They contain God’s 613 written commandments given to Moses and Israel through the Mosaic covenant.
 Accompanying the written law was the oral law, the Mishna.
 This narrative and its accompanying rabbinic commentaries, the Gemara comprise the two volumes of the Talmud (Jerusalem and Babylonian).
 Talmud means “teaching” or “study.”[vi]

-And in the New Testament we read, “Then He [R. Yeshua] said to them, what man is there among you who has one sheep, and if it falls into a pit on the Sabbath, will not lay hold of it and lift it out?
+And in the New Testament, we read, “Then He [Yeshua] said to them, what man is there among you who has one sheep, and if it falls into a pit on the Sabbath, will not lay hold of it and lift it out?
 Of how much more value then is a man than a sheep?
 Therefore it is lawful to do good on the Sabbath” (Matthew 12:11-12).
 “The Sabbath was made for man, and not man for the Sabbath” (Mark 2:27).

-Midrash exists to two major forms: Halakhic or Halakha which incorporates the body of legal teachings derived from the Tanach and the Talmud, i.e., study of the Mosaic Law, and Haggada which is the interpretive and homiletic story telling derived from the Tanach’s biblical narrative.
-Included in this category are also stories about the rabbis, historiography, proverbs, and parables that are metaphoric in nature.
+Midrash exists to two major forms: Halakhic or Halakha which incorporates the body of legal teachings derived from the Tanach and the Talmud, i.e., study of the Mosaic Law, and Haggada which is the interpretive and homiletic storytelling derived from the Tanach’s biblical narrative.
+Included in this category are also stories about the rabbis, historiography, proverbs, and parables that are metaphoric.
 The word Halakhah is derived from the Hebrew root Halak, which means “to go,” “to walk,” or “to travel.”
-Midrash Haggada, a subset of Haggada generally correlates directly to a biblical verse or topic, and incorporates interpretations of the biblical text.
-Interpretations are simply the rabbis attempt to explain the meaning of the text without projecting their own meaning into it.
+Midrash Haggada, a subset of Haggada generally correlates directly to a biblical verse or topic and incorporates interpretations of the biblical text.
+Interpretations are simply the rabbi's attempt to explain the meaning of the text without projecting their meaning into it.

 [i] Revelation 5:9.